Winipedia/pyrig/README.md

 Define custom configuration files here.
 Any subclass of `pyrig.dev.configs.base.base.ConfigFile` is automatically discovered and initialized (created if not exists, updated if not correct).
 Configs can be defined in any file in the `pkg/dev/configs` folder.

+**Automatic Discovery**: Config files are discovered from:
+- Your project's `pkg/dev/configs/` directory
+- All `dev/configs/` directories from packages depending on pyrig

+This means if you have multiple packages that depend on pyrig, all their config files will be automatically initialized.

 **Note**: The configs.py file must exist.
 Deleting config files is pointless as they will be recreated by the create-root hook or by pytest session fixture.

 #### `pkg/dev/artifacts/builder/builder.py`

 Automatically created for defining build scripts.
 Any subclass of `pyrig.dev.artifacts.builder.base.base.Builder` is automatically discovered and executed.
 Builders can be defined in any file in the `pkg/dev/artifacts/builder` folder.

+**Automatic Discovery**: Builders are discovered from:
+- Your project's `pkg/dev/artifacts/builder/` directory
+- All `dev/artifacts/builder/` directories from packages depending on pyrig

+This means if you have multiple packages that depend on pyrig, all their builders will be automatically executed when you run `pyrig build`.

 **Note**: The builder.py file must exist.
 Deleting builder classes is pointless as they will be recreated by the create-root hook or by pytest session fixture.